 Now, how do you let Stanford know you have it?
 The application essays are the perfect venue for showcasing this quality – integrate it into anecdotes, details, and reflections.
 If you are invited to interview, that’s an ideal place to demonstrate intellectual vitality.

-Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 15+ years with Accepted.
-She would love to help you too.
-Want Cindy to help you get Accepted to Stanford GSB?
+Cindy Tokumitsu has advised hundreds of successful Stanford applicants, helping them gain acceptance to Stanford along with other top MBA and EMBA programs in her 15+ years with Accepted.
+Want Cindy to help you get Accepted?
 Click here to get in touch!